dashkite/joy/docs/reference/set/dupes.md

 # dupes

-_Function_

-Returns a set that is consists only of the non-unique elements of _iterable_.
+_Function_ &bull; Returns a set that is consists only of the non-unique elements of _iterable_.

 <pre><code>dupes iterable &rarr; set</code></pre>
 <br>